-\ Mr. Dubury, and many others, Montserrat. † Sir Phillip Gibbes, Baronet, Barbadoes.
+[210]

+allows them two hours for refreshment at mid-day; and many other indulgencies and comforts, particularly in their lying; and, besides this, he raises more provisions on his estate than they can destroy; so that by these attentions he saves the lives of his negroes, and keeps them healthy, and as happy as the condition of slavery can admit.
+I myself, as shall appear in the sequel, managed an estate, where, by those attentions, the negroes were uncommonly cheerful and healthy, and did more work by half than by the common mode of treatment they usually do.
+For want, therefore, of such care and attention to the poor negroes, and otherwise oppressed as they are, it is no wonder that the decrease should require 20,000 new negroes annually to fill up the vacant places of the dead.

+Even in Barbadoes, notwithstanding

+[211]

-Even in Barbadoes, notwithstanding those humane exceptions which I have mentioned, and others I am acquainted with, which justly make it quoted as a place where slaves meet with the best treatment, and need fewest recruits of any in the West Indies, yet this island requires 1,000 negroes annually to keep up the original stock, which is only \$0,000.
-So that the whole term of a negro's life may be said to be there but sixteen years!\ And yet the climate here in every respect is the same as that from which they are taken, except in being more wholesome.
+those humane exceptions which I have mentioned, and others I am acquainted with, which justly make it quoted as a place where slaves meet with the best treatment, and need fewest recruits of any in the West Indies, yet this island requires 1000 negroes annually to keep up the original stock, which is only 80,000.
+So that the whole term of a negro's life may be said to be there but sixteen years!
+And yet the climate here is in every respect the same as that from which they are taken, except in being more wholesome.
 Do the British colonies decrease in this manner?
-And yet what prodigious difference is there between an English and West India climate?
+And yet what a prodigious difference is there between an English and West India climate?

+While I was in Montserrat I knew a negro man, named Emanuel Sankey, who endeavoured to escape from his

+Benezet's Account of Guinea, p.
+16.